top of page

 What is giant nevi removal surgery?

 "Surgeons who have the necessary training, expertise, and experience in reconstructive surgery are fit to perform cosmetic surgeries with excellent outcomes.
-Those surgeons only trained in aesthetic procedures will have much more difficulty doing the same.
+Those surgeons who are only trained in aesthetic procedures will have much more difficulty doing the same.
 The more tools and training in plastic surgery the surgeons have, the more qualified they are! "

 Who is a good candidate for giant nevi removal?

 Removal of a congenital nevus is a highly individualized procedure due to the variable shape, size, and location of these types of lesions.
-Typically surgery is started sometime during childhood to promote healing and avoid natural enlargement as the child grows and the potential for malignancy changes over time.
+Typically, surgery is started sometime during childhood to promote healing and avoid natural enlargement as the child grows and the potential for malignancy changes over time.

 In general, your child may be a good candidate for giant nevi removal surgery if physically healthy and at a stable weight, the lesion is of a size and location that is amenable to removal and has symptoms of pain, ulceration or itching, or has developed other atypical features; and if you, as a parent, has realistic expectations and a good understanding of the proposed series of necessary procedures.